 A second step to minimize the chance of delays involves sending a copy of the court divorce order to OPM at the time it is issued, even if that is years prior to an anticipated retirement date.
-If this is done, OPM can make the time-consuming analysis of the court order well in advance of retirement.
+If this is done, OPM can make the timeconsuming analysis of the court order well in advance of retirement.
 Send it to the following address: Court Order Benefit Section, Office of Personnel Management, P.O.
 Box 17, Washington, DC 20044-0001.

-Another step retiring letter carriers can take to minimize the chance of delays is to ensure that there are no erasures, cross-outs, white-outs or other types of correction actions on retirement forms.
-In November 2016, OPM issued a policy of refusing to accept certain forms that contain corrections, including SF2801 Section F, SF2801-2, SF 2808 Sections B and C, SF 3107 Section D, SF 3107-2, SF 3102 and multiple additional forms.
-OPM requires that a new form be completed in lieu of alterations to previously entered information for these specified forms.
+Another step retiring letter carriers can take to minimize the chance of delays is to ensure that there are no erasures, cross-outs, white-outs or other types of corrective actions on retirement forms.
+In November 2016, OPM began implementing a policy of refusing to accept certain forms that contain corrections, including SF 2801 Section F, SF 2801-2, SF 2808 Sections B and C, SF 3107 Section D, SF 3107-2 and SF 3102.
+This policy can be reviewed in OPM's Benefits Administration Letter Number 16-102.
+OPM requires that a new form be completed in lieu of altering previously entered information for these specified forms.

-The best policy for retiring letter carriers, rather than trying to memorize which forms may contain corrections and which forms may not contain corrections, is to send in the packet of completed forms without any corrections at all.
+The best practice for retiring letter carriers, rather than trying to remember which forms may contain corrections and which forms may not, is to send in the packet of completed forms without any corrections at all.
 To do this, copy all the blank forms before starting to fill them out, and then start over on a blank form whenever an error is made or change is needed.
 Always have a blank form available.
 Send in the packet of completed forms without any errors or corrections.